briandowns/libgithub/README.md

 make example
 ```

-## Features
+## API Coverage

-API response data is returned in a string containing JSON.
-The caller is responsible for how to handle the data.
+* API response data is returned in a string containing JSON.
+* The caller is responsible for how to handle the data.

-List calls support pagination.
+* List calls support pagination.

 ### Repositories
 #### Branches